rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   a distinctively a priori project of theorizing.  [^Jacobs2002]

-Naturalism could be defined as a support for philosophy that is filtered for plausibility given the information from science[^Ladyman2007pX].
-See the [Outline on the science method](scientific-method.html#is-there-a-universal-scientific-method).
+Naturalism could be defined as a support for philosophy that is filtered for plausibility given the information from science. [^Ladyman2007pX] See the [Outline on the science method](scientific-method.html#is-there-a-universal-scientific-method).

 Maudlin gives clear naturalist attitude at the start of *The Metaphysics within Physics*: